My Morning Jacket: Early years and breakthrough (2001–2007)

 The band's second effort, At Dawn (2001), helped grow the group's fanbase in its home country.
 For the album, James recorded his vocals in a grain silo, creating a sound heavy on echo that became a hallmark of the band's early releases.
 Subsequently, drummer J. Glenn left the band, and was briefly replaced by Chris Guetig.
 Patrick Hallahan, James' childhood best friend, replaced Guetig.
 In the early 2000s, the band toured heavily, often supporting bands such as Guided by Voices, Doves, and Foo Fighters.
 The group signed to independent label ATO Records in 2002 ahead of its third album, It Still Moves, which saw release in September 2003 to wide acclaim.
 In January 2004, Cash and Quaid announced their departure from the group; they were replaced by keyboardist Bo Koster and guitarist Carl Broemel.
+Cash and Quaid's departures left James and Blankenship as the two remaining original members.

 Z, released in 2005, became the group's breakthrough album.
 It received positive critical reviews; in his review for Rolling Stone, critic David Fricke wrote, "America is a lot closer to getting its own Radiohead, and it isn't Wilco".
 The album was noticeable for a break from James' heavily reverbed vocals, and featured experimentation with dub, reggae and psychedelic rock.
 Okonokos, a live album captured while the band toured Z, was released in 2006.